Singh-Shivani/3D-Animation-UI/README.md

 ## Insights🔎
 - 3D UI design is inspired by <a href="https://www.youtube.com/watch?v=xk-ihmSbtZs&t=474s">Punit Chawla </a>.
 It's a simple UI design which covers 3D tools and components.
-- This one page design mainly focuses on design and prototyping using 3D tools and models🤩.
+- This one page design mainly focuses on prototyping using 3D tools and models🤩.
 - Design is covered by 3 amazing tools, Figma & Framer(for design and prototype) along with sketchfab(3D models and design source).
 <br><br>